 CVE-2026-0813: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in prasannasp Short Link

-CVE-2026-0813 is a stored Cross-Site Scripting (XSS) vulnerability in the prasannasp Short Link WordPress plugin affecting all versions up to 1.
+CVE-2026-0813 is a stored cross-site scripting (XSS) vulnerability in the prasannasp Short Link WordPress plugin affecting all versions up to 1.
 0. It allows authenticated users with administrator-level privileges or higher to inject malicious scripts via the 'short_link_post_title' and 'short_link_page_title' parameters.
-These scripts execute whenever any user accesses the compromised page, potentially leading to session hijacking, privilege escalation, or other malicious actions.
-The vulnerability requires high privileges and does not need user interaction but has a medium CVSS score of 4.
-4 due to limited attack surface and impact.
+These scripts execute whenever any user accesses the compromised page, potentially leading to session hijacking or unauthorized actions.
+The vulnerability requires high privileges and no user interaction but has a medium CVSS score of 4.
+4 due to limited impact scope.
 No known exploits are currently reported in the wild.
-European organizations using this plugin should prioritize patching or mitigating this vulnerability to prevent abuse by insiders or compromised admin accounts.
+European organizations using this plugin on WordPress sites should prioritize patching or mitigating this issue to prevent potential abuse.
+The countries most affected are those with high WordPress adoption and significant use of this plugin, including Germany, the UK, France, and the Netherlands.

 AI Analysis